 Dubai, United Arab Emirates

-When you're done reflecting on the past, however, Dubai quickly envelopes you in all the comforts - and luxuries - of modern civilization.
-Enjoy afternoon tea at the Burj al Arab Hotel; cheer on your favourite steed at the Dubai World Cup, which, with a US$6 million dollar prize fund, is the world's richest horse race; snow ski - in the desert?! - at Ski Dubai; shop for a fancy outfit at any one of a number of luxury-brand-name-filled shopping centres and show it off at one of Dubai's many nightclubs;
+When you're done reflecting on the past; however, Dubai quickly envelopes you in all the comforts - and luxuries - of modern civilization.
+Enjoy afternoon tea at the Burj al Arab Hotel; cheer on your favourite steed at the Dubai World Cup, which, with a multi-million dollar prize fund, is the world's richest horse race; snow ski - in the desert?! - at Ski Dubai; shop for a fancy outfit at any one of a number of luxury-brand-name-filled shopping centres and show it off at one of Dubai's many nightclubs;